MoshiMoshi0/TTController/docs/_pages/speed-controllers/staticspeedcontroller.md

 permalink: /speed-controllers/staticspeedcontroller
 ---

-Sets the speed to a constant value
+Sets the speed to a constant value.

 ## Format